-85. PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint.

-- 86. From time to time, PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were required to work in excess of four (4) hours without being provided ten (10) minute rest periods.
-Further, these employees were denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more.
-PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were also not provided with one hour wages in lieu thereof.
-As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were periodically denied their proper rest periods by DEFENDANT and DEFENDANT's managers.
-In addition, because of DEFENDANT's pay plan for PLAINTIFF and CALIFORNIA LABOR SUB-CLASS Member's catering assignments (being paid a flat rate only), DEFENDANT failed to compensate PLAINTIFF and CALIFORNIA LABOR SUB- CLASS Members for their rest periods as required by the applicable Wage Order and Labor Code.
-DEFENDANT did not have a policy or practice which paid for off-duty rest periods to PLAINTIFF and the other CALIFORNIA LABOR SUB-CLASS Members when they worked catered parties and were paid piece rate pay only.
-As a result, DEFENDANT's failure to provide PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS Members with all the legally required paid rest periods is evidenced by DEFENDANT's business records. - 87.
-DEFENDANT further violated California Labor Code §§ 226.7 and the applicable IWC Wage Order by failing to compensate PLAINTIFF and CALIFORNIA LABOR SUB-CLASS Members who were not provided a rest period, in accordance with the applicable Wage Order, one additional hour of compensation at each employee's regular rate of pay for each workday that rest period was not provided. - 88.
-As a proximate result of the aforementioned violations, PLAINTIFF and CALIFORNIA LABOR SUB-CLASS Members have been damaged in an amount according to proof at trial, and seek all wages earned and due, interest, penalties, expenses and costs of suit.
+- 86. PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - From time to time, PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS were required to work in excess of four (4) hours without being provided ten (10) st periods.
+Further, these employees were denied their first rest periods of at least ten ttes for some shifts worked of at least two (2) to four (4) hours, a first and second rest at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours, s, second and third rest period of at least ten (10) minutes for some shifts worked of ten s or more.
+PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members not provided with one hour wages in lieu thereof.
+As a result of their rigorous work , PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were periodically denied their proper rest periods by DEFENDANT and DEFENDANT's managers.
+In addition, because of DEFENDANT's pay plan for PLAINTIFF and CALIFORNIA LABOR SUB-CLASS Members (being paid a flat rate only), DEFENDANT failed to compensate PLAINTIFF and CALIFORNIA LABOR SUB- CLASS Members for their rest periods as required by the applicable Wage Order and Labor Code.
+DEFENDANT did not have a policy or practice which paid for off-duty rest periods to PLAINTIFF and the other CALIFORNIA LABOR SUB-CLASS Members when they were paid piece rate pay only.
+As a result, DEFENDANT's failure to provide PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS